HazimAA/Coding-Problems-SQL-LeetCode-Codewars-/README.md

-# Coding-Problems-SQL-LeetCode-Codewars-
+# Coding-Problems-SQL-LeetCode-Codewars-AdventofCode
-An assortment of SQL coding questions and their solutions, from LeetCode and Codewars.
+An assortment of SQL/Python coding questions and their solutions.